 Unfortunately, fleas happen.
 Especially if you’ve rescued your kitten from a barn or a homeless situation or if the mother cat herself has fleas.

 Don’t despair, there are safe and effective ways to get rid of those nasty pests.
-Check out these four helpful steps on how to treat fleas on a kitten.
+Check out these four helpful steps on how to de-flea your kitten.

-To begin a flea treatment, soak your kitten in warm water up to her neck.
-Since fleas will swarm to the driest area of the kitten, don’t be surprised to see a bunch around her face and eyes.
+To begin treatment, soak your cat in warm water up to her neck.
+Since fleas will swarm to the driest area of the fur, don’t be surprised to see a bunch around her face and eyes.
 If you can grab them with tweezers or your fingers, drop them into a cup of hot soapy water.
 This will kill them on contact.

 Submerge your kitten up to her neck once again to rinse off all the shampoo.
 Now place her back on the towel.